Saute Pans

 Choosing the Right Sauté Pan

-- Material: Non-stick for delicate dishes, stainless/aluminum for even heat, cast iron for searing.
+- Material: Non-stick for easy release, stainless or aluminium for controlled heat, cast iron for searing and slow cooking.

-- Lid Compatibility: Check for tight-fitting lids to retain moisture and flavors.
+- Lid Compatibility: Tight-fitting lids help retain moisture and enhance flavour.

-- Cooktop: Ensure compatibility with gas, electric, or induction stovetops.
+- Cooktop: Confirm compatibility with gas, electric, ceramic, or induction stovetops.

-- Depth & Shape: Shallow for sautéing, deeper for simmering sauces or cooking larger portions.
+- Depth & Shape: Shallow designs suit sautéing, while deeper pans support simmering and larger portions.

 Saute Pans - Frequently Asked Questions (NZ)